 20. Explain the process in which Jenkins works?

-The process in which Jenkins works is as follows:
+Here’s the process in which Jenkins works:

 - Jenkins checks changes in repositories regularly, and developers must secure their code regularly.

 - Once the changes are defined, Jenkins detects them and uses them to prepare a new build.

 - After that, Jenkins will transverse through various stages in its usual pipeline.
 As one stage completes, the process will move further on to the next stage.

 - If a stage fails, the Jenkins build will stop there, and the software will email the team using it.
 When completed successfully, the code implements itself in the proper server so that testing begins.

 - After the successful testing phase, Jenkins shares the results with the team using it.